redis/redis-doc/docs/manual/programmability/eval-intro.md

 * Blocking semantics that ensure the script's atomic execution.
 * Enabling the composition of simple capabilities that are either missing from Redis or are too niche to a part of it.

-The core use cases for [Eval Scripts](/topics/eval-intro) is running part of your application logic inside Redis.
+Lua lets you run part of your application logic inside Redis.
-Such script can perform conditional updates across multiple keys, possibly combining several different data types atomically.
+Such scripts can perform conditional updates across multiple keys, possibly combining several different data types atomically.

 Scripts are executed in Redis by an embedded execution engine.
 Presently, Redis supports a single scripting engine, the [Lua 5.1](https://www.lua.org/) interpreter.